informatics-isi-edu/chaise/docs/user-docs/integrate-with-google-tag-manager.md

 5. Choose the "Custom JavaScript" variable type.

 6. Copy the following code in the code block and save it.
+As we mentioned in the code, you should add your own rules for special pages that you might.
+For any pages that is not chaise or deriva-webapps, we're reporting the query parameter.
+If you don't want this behavior, feel free to change it.

     ```js
     /**
+     * TODO feel free to customize it by adding special rules for your own pages.
+     *
      * make sure path includes the information that we care about.
      * - for chaise pages:
      *    - include the hash
      *    - remove query parameters, facets, cfacets, sort, and page modifiers
      *    - handle urls that are using query parameter instead of hash
      * - for deriva-webapps:
      *    - heatmap: keep the hash
      *    - other apps: keep appropriate query parameters
-    * - other pages: only report the pathname
+     * - other pages: ignore the fragment
      */
     function () {
       var pathname = window.location.pathname;